variousauthors/dj.maze/NEXTSTEPS.md

 [x] local multiplayer

-[x] implement the alone/together menu and title screen [ ] it should be possible to enter the game late (P2 press "return") and ("Here comes a new challenger!")
+[x] implement the alone/together menu and title screen [x] it should be possible to enter the game late (P2 press "return") and ("Here comes a new challenger!")
-[ ] name entry for players (default "Red" vs "Green") [ ] it needs to be clear who is winning and what the final score is [ ] the dudes should leave a coloured echo trail behind them [ ] implement token input for single player
+[ ] the dudes should leave a coloured echo trail behind them [ ] it needs to be clear who is winning and what the final score is [ ] name entry for players (default "Red" vs "Green") [ ] implement token input for single player
 [ ] Add gamejolt API
 [ ] add the secret victory (achievement) for players who actually WIN vs AI